45 percent of customers say they’re more likely to visit businesses that respond to their reviewsOnline Reviews Survey

 Of course, you can also use social media for customer service and responding quickly to questions, inquiries, feedback, and complaints.
 This helps demonstrate your commitment to customer experience, which in turn can build up your trustworthiness and online reputation.

-Important note: When responding on social media, ensure that you’re meeting compliance requirements that are designed to protect your customers’ privacy.
+Important note: When responding on social media, ensure that you’re meeting compliance requirements designed to protect your customers’ privacy.
 If and when in doubt, always consult with your compliance or public relations team.

 DO: Use testimonials

-With trust being a powerful business currency in insurance, your client success stories, photos, and videos are a great way to humanize your insurance brand and incorporate user-generated content into your social media marketing.
+This means that your client success stories, photos, and videos are a great way to humanize your insurance brand and incorporate user-generated content into your social media marketing.